S Corp: Advantages and Disadvantages for Small Business

 1. Limited Liability Protection

 Similar to a C Corporation, with an S Corp your liability is limited to the percentage of the company you own.
-Separating your personal assets from your professional assets can be beneficial in the case your company is ever sued.
+Separating your personal assets from your professional assets can be beneficial in case your company is ever sued.

 2. Pass-Through Taxation